afunnydev/tinysociety/content/articles/2018-11-27-34-tiny-house-with-double-french-doors.md

 ---
 title: 34' Tiny House with Double French Doors
-description: >-
-  This 34' foot tiny house on wheels is the perfect small space for a family or vacation rental.
+description: This 34' foot tiny house on wheels is the perfect small space for a family or vacation rental.
 With double lofts and a ground floor master bedroom, this home is ideal for tiny living.
 slug: 34-foot-tiny-house-with-double-french-doors
 author: molli
 image: /img/autumn_banner.jpg
 overlay: true
-date: '2018-11-27'
+date: 2018-11-27
+lastmod: 2024-01-16
 notloaded:
   need: true
 listing:
   title: 34' Tiny House with Double French Doors
-  description: >-
-    This elegant, 343 square foot tiny house on wheels boasts beautiful wood accents and double french doors.
+  description: "This elegant, 343 square foot tiny house on wheels boasts
+    beautiful wood accents and double french doors.
 The separate spaces in this uniquely-designed tiny make it perfect for families or for vacation rentals.
+    "
   image: /img/autumn_square.jpg
-likes: '88'
 categories:
   - Tiny houses
   - Tiny house review
 i18nlanguage: en
 menuid: articles
-ordre: '0'
 infographic: false
 draft: false
 noindex: false
+ordre: "0"
+likes: "88"
 ---
 This elegant, 343 square foot tiny house on wheels boasts beautiful wood accents and double french doors.
 The separate spaces in this uniquely-designed tiny make it perfect for families or for vacation rentals.